SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Bye Dashie," Pinkie said.

-With that Rainbow took off into the air, heading toward her practice spot.
+With that, Rainbow took off into the air, heading toward her practice spot.

 *Time to make the best show you can, for your friends*, she thought.